Seagate/uds-deploy-k8s/README.md

 * Validate a file and return PASSED, FAILED or IGNORE
 * Add customerInfo tags to the manifest and metadata

-**Note:** The purpose of this section is not to define the internal details of the scripts, but to define how to package and deploy the scripts with **UDS Pilot Link**.
+**Note:** The purpose of this section is not to define the internal details of the scripts (for DMX internal details go to [DMX README.md](./dmx/README.md) ), but to define how to package and deploy the scripts with **UDS Pilot Link**.

 ### Creating a DMX Package
 The DMX package is `tar.gz` files containing a configuration file and scripts.

 **Note:** The configuration file must be called `pilot-link-ds-config.json` the script can be named differently as they are defined in the configuration file.
+The absolute path to the scripts must be `/etc/uds`.

 The `pilot-link-ds-config.json` configuration file in this example is defined as:
 ```bash